KamilSJaron/kamilsjaron.github.io/_posts/2018-02-01-data-on-request.md

 Or accept my defeat and abandon the idea of publishing analyses based on public data?
 Is there a way how to convince people to deposit data to public archives?

-Note 1 : They provide archive service as well, however this data are stored on tapes for eternity and the service is [paid](https://www.vital-it.ch/services/pricing) per year.
+[^1] : They provide archive service as well, however this data are stored on tapes for eternity and the service is [paid](https://www.vital-it.ch/services/pricing) per year.

-Note 2 : It's forbidden to write scripts that periodically update timestamps of your files, but monitoring timestamps and sending files is not against any rule.
+[^2] : It's forbidden to write scripts that periodically update timestamps of your files, but monitoring timestamps and sending files is not against any rule.

 ------